Empower Your Practice

 Step-by-Step: Setting Up Your Automated Payroll

-The following practical guide outlines how to configure your system to handle the complexities of UK medical payroll, from importing staff records to testing HMRC submissions.
+The following practical guide outlines how to configure your system to handle the complexities of US medical payroll, from importing staff records to processing your first run.

 Step 1: Import and Configure Staff Records

 Begin by digitising your employee and locum records within the practice management software.
-You must categorise your staff correctly, distinguishing between salaried employees, sessional GPs, and locum contractors.
+You must categorise your staff correctly, distinguishing between W-2 salaried employees, sessional physicians, and 1099 independent contractor locums.

 For each staff member, input their specific pay rates.
 This is where you define the medical practice workforce management rules.
 If a locum charges different rates for weekends, out-of-hours, or specific clinics, these variations are set up here.
 Accurate setup at this stage prevents adjustments later.